As opposed to what we know, written works aren’t the only ones plagiarized. Artworks may be subject to the act of art plagiarism, too.

 Make another person’s work your inspiration.
-If you find a piece attractive and want to use it, get ideas from it.
+If you find a good piece and want to use it, get ideas from it.
 Don’t save, copy, trace, and post the artwork.
 Instead, use it as a guide or pattern to create your own.

 Mix different ideas.
 Take a few sources and make your own piece by drawing inspiration from them.
 This helps you create a great masterpiece—something you can call yours.

 Cite your sources.
-If you’re inept at creating your own masterpiece, use your sources.
+If you’re inept at creating your own art, use your sources.
 However, do not forget to name and acknowledge the owners or publishers.
 This is the safest way to avoid art plagiarism.